Blackfriars Institute for Religion and the Arts

 In order to communicate the message entrusted to her by Christ, the Church needs art. - Saint John Paul II

-Public Access.
 Students and professors of DSPT and GTU will find the library collection useful for classes and research projects related to religion and the arts.
-Located just south of the UC Berkeley campus, the library is open on a regular basis each Monday from 1:00 p.m. to 4:00 p.m. during the academic semester.
+Located just south of the UC Berkeley campus, the library is open on a regular basis on Mondays from 1:00 p.m. to 4:00 p.m. during the academic semester.
 Other arrangements can be made.
-Those interested in visiting the library must first contact Chris Renz, OP.
+Those interested in visiting the library must contact Chris Renz, OP.

 In Spring 2015, DSPT began cataloging the BIRA library holdings and we are making steady progress.
 As of Fall 2017, nearly 500 volumes have been catalogued, focusing in the areas of the Dominican Order, the Guild of St. Joseph and St. Dominic and St. Dominic's Press, and aesthetics.
 When you browse the catalog, please complete and submit the "request to borrow" form to get access to the items you are interested in.
 All materials must be viewed onsite at the Institute.

 As an affilitate educational entity, the BIRA is open to faculty and students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to any member of DSPT.
 It does not discriminate on the basis of race, color, national and ethnic origin in administration of its access and use policies.